Understanding The Psychology Behind Interior Design

 Understanding how psychology, color, and interior design combine can help you know how to decorate your home to improve your mood and understand why businesses might make particular design choices.
 Ultimately, learning about design psychology and the psychology of space can help you create your own peaceful space that’s conducive to better mental health.

-Color Scheme
+Color scheme

 The color scheme in an interior space can impact mental health and behavior.
 It's linked to a field of research known as color psychology, which examines how specific colors may impact thought processes and emotions.
 Below are some common associations with different colors:

-Color associations may help you understand the built environment around you, and can also give you a deeper understanding on how color psychology is used to improve the spaces that you interact with.
+Color associations may help you understand the built environment around you, and can also give you a deeper understanding of how color psychology is used to improve the spaces that you interact with.
 For example, green and brown are said to promote feelings of harmony, and yellow can create a sense of happiness – this could be why people tend to use earthy tones in their homes.
 Additionally, yellow and red are said to promote appetite, which may be why interior designers often suggest a restaurant use this combination within their dining spaces.

 You might want to use these associations to make purposeful choices about the colors in your home or surroundings, with specific colors for different spaces.
 For example, you may add green to an arts and crafts room to enhance creativity.
 Color can change your perception of space, so use a lighter, cooler color to make a small room feel less cramped.

-Greenery and Indoor Plants
+Greenery and indoor plants

 Studies show that people’s interactions with indoor plants can reduce physical and mental markers of stress.
 In environmental psychology, house plants have been shown to promote concentration and positive moods.
 This information correlates with research demonstrating the positive effects of outdoor activities and the mental health impacts of lives spent indoors.